ujwaldhakal/golang-protobuf/Readme.md

 ### Installation
 * Clone this repo
+* Run `make start` to initialize the docker containers
-* Run `make build-proto` to generate the proto files.
+* Run `make build-proto` to convert the proto files into auto generated code.
 * Run `make publish` to publish queue on rabbitmq
 * Run `make consume` to consume queue